Albert-Gao/blog/source/_posts/how-to-publish-artifact-to-maven-central-via-gradle.md

 ## 3. Get the GPG key

-If you use mac, you should download [GPG Suite](https://gpgtools.org/).
+If you use a mac, you should download [GPG Suite](https://gpgtools.org/).
 And install.

 Then open the app and press `New` to create your key pair.

-- Name is your `Sonatype` user name.
+- Name is your `Sonatype` username.
 - Email is the email you used to register `Sonatype`
 - Remember the `password`, you gonna need it.
-- Don't know whether the user name and email need to match, but I followed it just in case.
+- Don't know whether the username and email need to match, but I followed it just in case.

 After creating, right click your key and select `Send Public Key to Key Server` to public your public key.

-Double click your key, it will show the detail at the right side.
+Double click your key, it will show the detail on the right side.
 Take note of your `Key ID`.

 In the terminal, use this command to get the secret key ring file:
 >gpg --export-secret-keys YOUR-KEY-ID > secret-keys.gpg